Robotic-Assisted Patent Foramen Ovale Repair

 Complications are rare with robotic-assisted PFO repair.
-But they do sometimes happen.
+But sometimes they happen.

 Specific risks may vary based on your age, the size of your defect, and other health

 There is also a risk that the procedure will not successfully fix the PFO.
-Ask your
+Talk with